See-Night/BiliLive/README.en.md

 > Do not close the command line while the script is running; otherwise, the script will automatically stop working.

 ![bililive](./public/bililive.gif)

+It is recommended that the user add `bililive` directly to the environment variable (Windows) or move the `bililive` executable to `/usr/local/bin`.

 ## Docker deployment